axelarnetwork/axelarate-community/README.md

   -> wait for sign protocol to complete (~10 blocks)
   ```

-  Look for commandID and its valud in the output: `"key": "commandID",
+  Look for commandID and its value in the output: `"key": "commandID",
     "value": "d5e993e407ff399cf2770a1d42bc2baf5308f46632fcbe209318acb09776599f"`

 6. Send the previous command to Ethereum